plumsily/f1-new-tab/README.md

   - [x] Countdown for next upcoming race
   - [x] Automatic display of next upcoming race info
 - [x] History bar to access past races of the season
-  - [x] Displayed race shuffling that defaults at the end of the season
+  - [x] Shuffling button
-  - [x] Displayed race shuffling that defaults at the end of the season
+    - [x] Active by default at end of season to cycle all races
 - [ ] Chrome extension store approval
 - [ ] 2023 race schedule assets for Firebase